kiedtl/finwe/README.md

 - Tail-call optimizations
 - Research other optimizations
 - Static analysis on stack usage to catch stack underflows
+- Tools:
   - A visualizer as a debugger!
+  - Stack guard generator

 ### DONE